The ethics of offshoring: working conditions, wages and more

 What can you, as a business, do?

-If the ethics of offshoring is something that concerns you or your local employees, the best way to deal with it is to communicate with them.
-Your employees may wonder if the offshore team will eventually replace them, and rumors may fill the void if you don’t talk to them about it.
+If the ethics of offshoring concerns you or your local employees, the best way to deal with it is to communicate with them.
+Your employees may wonder if the offshore team will eventually replace them, and rumours may fill the void if you don’t talk to them about it.
 Instead, be honest.

 man with laptop